venasven/horiseon/README.md

 # Horiseon

 ## Description

-* cleaned up the html semantics
-* adjusted css as needed to match html
-* fixed broken navigation link
-* added alt tags to all images
+The code contained was edited down to a more DRY friendly format.
+The HTML semantics were revised along side the CSS being adjusted accodingly.
+A broken navigation link was fixed and alt text was added to every image.
+In the footer element, the header tag was updated to better represent the order of the header tags within the html.
+The website title was also updated to more accuratly represent the company.

+Comments were added to the CSS for more details.

 ## Preview